 - Professional development activities (teaching-related workshops, trainings attended/taught)

 E.W.
 "Rich" Richardson was an outstanding American who lead an extraordinary life.

-As a bomber pilot and squadron commander with the 15th air force in Italy during WWII, captain was shot down over Vienna on March 22, 1945 on this 44th mission—one mission short of his promotion to major.
+As a bomber pilot and squadron commander with the 15th air force in Italy during WWII, he was shot down over Vienna on March 22, 1945 on his 44th mission-one mission short of his promotion to Major.
 He was then taken prisoner and sent to a Prisoner of War camp near Munich.
 Later in the year, the camp was liberated by General George Patton's Third Army.

 After his military service, Richardson returned home and built a network of successful car dealerships in the southwest.
 He gave back to his community by supporting a number of health and educational organizations.

 In his gratitude for the education his daughter, Dr. Patrice Richardson '81, received at the School of Medicine he established the E.W.
 Richardson Excellence in Teaching Award.
 The award is the most distinguished teaching award at the School of Medicine.
 It represents the highest standard of achievement in teaching excellence and educational scholarship.
 Dr. Richardson has generously continued support of the fund in memory of her father.